The “Throbber” and It’s Usage

-Today, a well-crafted animation leveraging CSS, jQuery, or simple animated GIFs is an opportunity to enliven your interfaces and add personality to your product.
+Originally known as a throbber, a loading animation is used to indicate the progress of data recollection or interface rendering.Today, a well-crafted animation leveraging CSS, jQuery, or simple animated GIFs is an opportunity to highlight your interfaces and add personality to your product.

-Thoughtful animations can entertain your users while they wait for your content to load.
+Thoughtful animations can entertain your users while they wait for content to load.
 A good loading animation helps manage expectations and improves the user experience by maintaining interest.

-In this tutorial, we’ll use Sketch to create basic shapes and Principle to quickly create simple custom loading animations.
+In this tutorial, we’ll use Sketch to create basic shapes and principle to quickly create simple custom loading animations.
 (Both of these apps are for Mac.)
 You’ll learn how to create the colorful loading animations used by Trello, Flickr, Slack, and more.

 Slack Loading Animation